-When comparing all Physical Education class sizes in high school to all other types of general education class sizes in those high schools (math, ELA, science, etc.), Physical Education class size averaged 1.53x larger (or 153%) to the average of other classes.
-CEDARS is not able to aggregate the average class size in elementary or middle school.
+When comparing all Physical Education class sizes in high school to all other types of general education class sizes in those high schools (math, ELA, science, etc.), Physical Education class size averaged 1.27x larger (or 127%) to the average of other classes.
+CEDARS is not able to aggregate the average class size in most elementary schools.